SrijanBadhya/Debsoc/Running the PES Debsoc.md

 2. Keeping motion ranking even if it's a half BP.
 Motion ranking is quite useful because it gives people the illusion of agency.
 If a debate turns out difficult, they still 'chose' it themselves.
 3. Doing like 3 minutes of case prep with each team if you feel like it, asking nuanced questions to stimulate their thoughts.

 The rebuttal is that you shouldn't teach juniors the wrong rules of debate, and also that you're holding their hand too much.
-I believe that senior involvement is still great at making the Debsoc feel like a club, and that this matters
+I believe that senior involvement is still great at making the Debsoc feel like a club, and that this matters more.

 (talk about wrapping up recruitments fast to push tournaments early).